devnums/pyheartlib/paper/paper.md

 # Example

-As an example, a deep learning model was designed using Keras library for the heartbeat detection task.
-Because this task is less complex compared to the heartbeat and arrhythmia classification tasks, it can be trained with high accuracy using the available public datasets.
+As an example, a deep learning model is designed using the Keras library for the heartbeat detection task.
+Because this task is less complex compared to the heartbeat and arrhythmia classification tasks, it can be trained with high accuracy using available public datasets.

 ![Example: heartbeat detection using deep learning.\label{fig:example}](mis.png){ width=80% }